 618 Clark St., Evanston, Ill.
-60201 • k-gordon@u.northwestern.edu • 212-555-12 www.kimgordon.com
+60201 • k-gordon@u.northwestern.edu • 212-555-12

-Northwestern University, Medill School of Journalism, Media, Integrated Marketi Bachelor of Science in Journalism, Integrated Marketing Communications Certificate,
+Northwestern University, Medill School of Journalism, Media, Integrated Marketin Bachelor of Science in Journalism, double major in Gender and Sexuality Studies, June

-JOURNALISM & MEDIA EXPERIENCE
+JOURNALISM AND MEDIA EXPERIENCE

-Eric Lund Global Reporting and Research Grant, Tamale, Ghana

-- Grant Recipient, July 2020 present
+- Eric Lund Global Reporting and Research Grant, Tamale, Ghana Grant Recipient, July 2020-present

-Chosen as one of 15 recipients to author a 12-page project proposal - Oversee content acquisition, including scheduling interviews, filming 40+ hours of for - Edit material to create a documentary about women living as accused witches in isolat
+•Chosen as one of 15 recipients to author a 12-page project proposal

+•Oversee content acquisition, including scheduling interviews, filming 40+ hours of foe

+•Edit material to create a documentary about women living as accused witches in isolate

 Medill News Service, Northwestern University, Washington, D.C.

-Mobile Journalist-Environmental Beat, January 2019 - March 2019
+- Mobile Journalist-Environmental Beat, January 2019-March 2019

-- · Selected as one of 16 students to report for Medill on the Hill and contribute to a professional daily newsroom - Researched and wrote enterprise stories on political and environmental issues like global warming in the U.S. Reported, wrote and photographed from the field, using social media to send quick updates and filing at least one story a day - Produced multimedia content for web, including photo/audio slideshows, video packages and graphics
+Selected as one of 16 students to report for Medill on the Hill and contribute to a professional daily newsroom - Researched and wrote enterprise stories on political and environmental issues like global warming in the U.S. Reported, wrote and photographed from the field, using social media to send quick updates and filing at least one story a day

+Produced multimedia content for web, including photo/audio slideshows, video packages and graphics